Explore Drexel University’s identity based support resources:

 Office of Spiritual and Religious Life (OSRL)

-The Office of Spiritual and Religious Life (OSRL), the Student Center for Diversity and Inclusion (SCDI), and the Office of Campus Engagement (OCE) collaborate with students and campus or community chaplains to cultivate a culture of mutual respect for the variety of faith traditions on campus.
+The Office of Spiritual and Religious Life (OSRL), the Student Center for Diversity and Inclusion (SCDI), and Student Life collaborate with students and campus and community chaplains to cultivate a culture of mutual respect for the variety of faith traditions on campus.
 We encourage all students at Drexel University to take advantage of the spectrum of resources available both on and off campus to support their spiritual development and identity.
 Student Life strives to provide sacred, educational, and fellowship spaces, and to foster inclusive and interfaith experiences led by professional staff, and campus and community chaplains.

 The Office of Veteran Student Services coordinates a campus-wide effort to ensure that student-veterans and military dependents are able to access high-quality campus services with ease; our goal is to create a truly military-friendly campus community through our welcoming and informative approach